-The Company continues to provide operational support to Emergent in furtherance of the obligations under both the Asset Purchase Agreement (and related agreements) and the BARDA Agreement.
 The BARDA Agreement was novated to Emergent in December 2022.
-Under Asset Purchase Agreement, the Company recognized approximately \$0.5 million of contract revenue for support provided for the twelve months ended December 31, 2022.
+Under Asset Purchase Agreement, the Company recognized approximately \$0.2 million and \$0.5 million of contract revenue for support provided for the twelve months ended December 31, 2023 and 2022, respectively.